2021 World Anti-Doping Code

 The sanction for this violation now ranges from a 2-year ban to a lifetime ban.

 Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity involving an anti-doping rule violation or attempted anti-doping rule violation by another person.

 Refusal to submit

-The sanction for this violation can now be reduced from a four-year to a two year ban if the athlete can prove that the violation was not intentional and if the level of fault by the athlete warrants a reduction.
+The sanction for this violation can now be reduced from a 4-year to a 2-year ban if the athlete can prove that the violation was not intentional and if the level of fault by the athlete warrants a reduction.

 Prompt resolution of cases